Maurice Flitcroft: Golf career

 According to his unpublished memoirs, Flitcroft took up the game after watching the 1974 Piccadilly World Match Play Championship.
-Flitcroft had golfing ambitions well above his ability and came to notoriety in 1976 when, posing as a professional golfer, he managed to obtain a place to play in the qualifying round of The Open Championship — despite his previous experience amounting only to some hacking around on playing fields near his home.
+Flitcroft had golfing ambitions well above his ability and came to notoriety in 1976 when, posing as a professional golfer, he managed to obtain a place to play in the qualifying round of The Open Championship — despite his previous experience amounting only to some casual play on fields near his home.
 Flitcroft recalled, "I was looking to find fame and fortune but only achieved one of the two."
 He was inspired to enter the tournament by Walter Danecki, a postal worker from Milwaukee, Wisconsin, who entered the 1965 Open Championship after telling the R&A that he was a pro and set a two-round score of 221 during qualifying.

 When he discovered, to his shock, that any amateurs entering competitions had to have an official handicap — something he lacked — he simply declared himself to be a professional.
-Flitcroft prepared for the tournament by studying a golf instruction manual by Peter Alliss which was borrowed from his local library.
-He further studied from instructional articles by Al Geiberger. and honed his skills on a nearby beach.
+Flitcroft prepared for the tournament by studying a golf instruction manual by Peter Alliss which he had borrowed from his local library.
+He also studied instructional articles by Al Geiberger and honed his skills on a nearby beach.
+His gear comprised only a red imitation-leather bag and half a set of clubs purchased by mail-order.

-His deception (and ineptitude) were uncovered when he managed to card a 49-over-par 121 — the worst score in the tournament's history.
+His deception was uncovered when he managed to score a 49-over-par 121 — the worst score in the tournament's history.
 Some of the other professionals playing with him were so angry that they successfully demanded a refund of their entry fees.
 Australian golfer Mike Cahill, who was playing directly behind Flitcroft, stated, "I just snapped at the 12th [hole] and accosted him," he later said.
 "I yelled at him that this wasn't a circus and told him to get off the course."
-In addition, the R&A gave him a lifetime ban from all their competitions.
-It seems that none of the professionals noticed that his gear comprised only a red imitation-leather bag and half a set of mail-order clubs.
-As a result of his abilities, he became known as "The Royal & Ancient Rabbit."
+The R&A gave him a lifetime ban from all their competitions, and he became known as "The Royal & Ancient Rabbit."